-Check for yellowing too though because if the edges are curling and it’s yellowing slightly, that’s a symptom of insufficient nutrients.
+Check for yellowing, too, because if the edges are curling and it’s yellowing slightly, that’s a symptom of insufficient nutrients.

 The Potting Mix and Pot Size Can Cause Nutrient Deficiencies

-On any tropical plant species, you’re more likely to experience root problems when the soil lacks drainage.
+On tropical plant species, you’re more likely to experience root problems when the soil lacks drainage.

 The result is more water in the soil.
 When that becomes too heavy, oxygenation decreases, roots suffocate, rot, and the leaves curl, wilt, then wither away and die.

 The potting mix for fittonia needs to be fast-draining.
-The pot size can’t be too big either because bigger pots means more soil, leading to more water than the plant needs.
+The pot size can’t be too big because bigger pots mean more soil, leading to more water than the plant needs.

 Roots sitting in moist soil will lead to root rot.
-Leaves curling is a sign that more water is evaporating through the leaves than the plants able to drink.
+Leaves curling indicates more water evaporates through the leaves than the plants can drink.

-Dry air is the usual suspect for curling leaves, but if there’s a hydration problem, the symptoms can be similar.
+Dry air is the usual suspect for curling leaves, but the symptoms can be similar if there’s a hydration problem.

 Curling Leaves on a Nerve Plant Can Tell You a Lot about Lighting

-Leaves on nerve plants tend to curl and look scorched when they’re exposed to direct sunlight.
+Leaves on nerve plants tend to curl and look scorched when exposed to direct sunlight.